 The trip fee covers

 · tour bus transportation

 · admission to the two plays

 · a background information packet on the plays

 · all you can eat at Golden Corral on Saturday night and a boxed lunch at ASF on Sunday

 English classes, some other humanities and social science classes, and perhaps other classes as well will offer extra credit to trip participants.

-For additional information about the trip, please contact Mr. Spranza in the Office of Student Life on the Floyd Campus (706-295-6363), Ms. Youngblood (678-872-8040) at Cartersville, Ms. Carter (678-872-8510) at Marietta, Ms. Sprinkle (678-872-4223) at Paulding and Douglasville, or Dr. Kemper in the Humanities Division at (706-368-7626).
+For additional information about the trip, please contact the Office of Student Life staff member at your campus: Mr. Spranza on the Floyd Campus (706-295-6363), Mr. Puckett at Cartersville (678-872-8006), Mr. Ortiz at Marietta (678-872-8510), or Ms. Sprinkle at Paulding & Douglasville (678-872-4223); or Dr. Kemper in the Humanities Division at 706-368-7626.